xzy256/osdetector-gradle-plugin/README.md

 If you build grpc, it depends osdetector.
-This is built for mips64el arch.Modify build.gradle,gradle.properties.Build see 《编译osdetector-grandle-plugin日记》.Building log output see 《osdetector-gradle-plugin.log》
+This is built for mips64el arch.Modify build.gradle,gradle.properties.Build see 《编译osdetector-grandle-plugin日记》.Building log output see 《osdetector-gradle-plugin.log》.
+Or you can build with no signature, see build-for-mips64.patch